dgshaver/llap_watcher/readme.txt

 kill_query_threshold_seconds - If the script finds a currently executing query that has been running longer than kill_query_threshold_seconds, it will shell out a beeline process and kill the query.

-blacklist configuration - When "blacklisting" is enabled, an llap query will only be killed if two conditions are met:
+whitelist configuration - When "whitelisting" is enabled, [whitelist][enabled] = True, an llap query will only be killed if two conditions are met:
 	1. The query duration has exceeded the configured threshold of kill_query_threshold_seconds
-	2. The user that the query is running under, is one of the users specified in the [blacklist][users] list.
+	2. The user that the query is running under, is not one of the users specified in the [whiteslist][users] list.
 Format of list is like that above.
 One user on each line, specified as a double-quoted string.

-	If blackisting is disabled, only condition 1 above has to be met for a query to be killed
+	If whitelisting is disabled, only condition 1 above has to be met for a query to be killed

-	If blacklisting is enabled and the script finds a query that exceeds the configured threshold, yet the user is not a member of [blacklist][users], the query will not be killed.
+	If whitelistng is enabled, and the script finds a query that exceeds the configured threshold, yet the user is a member of [whitelist][users], the query will not be killed.

-	To disable the blacklisting feature, you must set enabled to "False", and yes, the "F" in "False" must be captialized.
+	To disable the whitelisting feature, you must set enabled to "False".
+The "F" in "False" must be captialized since the value is cast to a Python bool by the script

 sleep_seconds - used in initialize_security_context() function between call to kdestroy and kinit